 Biopsies can also be performed to monitor the status of a known disease or to see if a treatment has been successful.
 For example, a patient with Crohn’s disease will undergo biopsies at regular intervals to monitor the status of the disease.
 Alternatively, a patient with breast cancer may undergo a biopsy after receiving chemotherapy to see if there is any cancer remaining in the breast.

 Biopsies are not usually performed to remove an entire area of abnormal tissue or to cure a patient of a disease.
 For example, a biopsy performed on a patient with a ‘lump’ in their breast will usually not remove the entire lump.
 The biopsy is simply performed to provide a diagnosis.
 A more extensive surgical procedure, either an excision or a resection, would be performed to remove the entire lump.

 Because a biopsy only provides information about the small piece of tissue sampled, it is always possible that some of the tissue not sampled contains important information that would change the diagnosis.
 For this reason, pathologists will only make a diagnosis based on what they can see in the sample of tissue provided to them.

-In some cases this will mean that the pathologist will only provide a partial diagnosis.
-For example, a biopsy performed on a large mass in a patient's leg may be diagnosed as a cancer (a malignant tumour) without specifying the exact type of cancer present.
-When the entire tumour is removed, all of the tissue will be examined and a complete diagnosis will be provided.
+In some cases, this will mean that the pathologist will only provide a partial diagnosis.
+For example, a biopsy performed on a large tumour may only provide a diagnosis of cancer without specifying the exact type of cancer present.
+When the entire tumour is removed, all of the tissue will be examined and a complete or final diagnosis will be provided.